amalinauskas/vet-shop/README.md

 👨🏼‍⚕️ Veterinarians contacts from fetched data from a database.

-🔧 Upcoming updates: • Delete your data from review page. • Display message if there is no data.
+🔧 Upcoming updates: • Delete your data from review page.

 Back-end code: https://github.com/amalinauskas/vet-shop-backend